 Fast forward to today, and Flick’s astonishingly young team are top of LaLiga with a 100% record and he is preparing for his Champions League debut as Barcelona manager.
-But when you compare his situation to Rijkaard’s Barça side, who were on course to become European champions by beating Arsenal in Paris, things are very different.
+But if you compare his situation to Rijkaard’s Barça side, who were on course to become European champions by beating Arsenal in Paris, things are very different.

 When Flick arrived at the Camp Nou 18 years ago as a special guest of Nike, he was inspired by a Barcelona starting line-up that featured just three Spaniards (compared to seven against Girona on Sunday).
 The youngest player in Rijkaard’s squad that night was 23-year-old Brazilian Thiago Motta, and the rest were mostly grown men.
 There was no comparison to Flick’s teenage squad.

-Fabregas, the Barcelona youth academy superstar who won trophies with Messi and Pique, and who moved to Arsenal because by the age of 16 he had lost faith that he would ever make the Barça first team, can understand better than anyone.
-Speaking to the BBC last week, the former player said: "Barcelona's economic problems forced them to start playing all the young players.
-But now they keep doing it.
-Flick keeps bringing two or three more players into the team.
-And after Xavi brought Lamine Yamal into the team two years ago when he was 15, he is now worth €120m."
+Fabregas, the Barcelona youth academy superstar who won trophies with Messi and Pique, and who moved to Arsenal because he had lost faith in Barça's first team by the age of 16, can understand better than anyone.
+Speaking to the BBC last week, the former player said: "Barcelona's economic problems forced them to start using all the young players.
+But they keep doing it.
+Flick keeps adding two or three more players.
+And after Xavi brought Lamine Yamal into the team two years ago when he was 15, he is now worth 120 million euros."

 HO VIET